pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 | InterpolationMode | No         |
 | ExtrapolationMode | No         |
 | Properties        | Yes, with limitations* |
-**\*Notes on Properties field:** each SdsTypeProperty of a given SdsType has its Name and Id included in the Properties field.
-This includes nested SdsTypes of the given SdsType.
-Therefore, the searching of Properties will distinguish SdsTypes by their respective lists of relevant SdsTypeProperty Ids and Names.
+**\*Notes on Properties field:** Name and Id of a type are shown on its Properties field.
+Similarly, Name and Id of a nested type are included in its Properties.
+If there are two types with the same Properties, Name or ID, the search will return both types in the result.

 #### Request
 Search for types using the REST API and specifying the optional `query` parameter: